The Advantages of Managed Services vs. Break-Fix

 - The problem is resolved and everything is included in your fixed monthly fee

 When it comes down to deciding whether break-fix or managed services is right for you, the key question you should ask yourself is how long can you afford to be down?
 With the break-fix approach, it could be hours or days before you’re back up and data is recovered.
-A big advantage of managed services is that an MSP can spot and resolve small issues before they cause larger ones that could negatively affect your systems, productivity and your clients.
+A big advantage of managed services is that an MSP can spot and resolve small issues before they cause larger ones that could negatively affect your systems, productivity, and clients.

-Contact us to learn more how managed services can ensure your technology gets the priority attention it needs so you can do the same for your customers.
+Contact us to learn more about how managed services can ensure your technology gets the priority attention it needs so you can do the same for your customers.